Fourth Wall Up

 This time I decided to put some screws into the face-nailed rafter to help keep it tight through all the twisting that happens during the lifting process.

 Peter anchored the D-rings while Ryan and I attached the hoists to the steel rafter.
-This time they would be at a much steeper angle to start, but would be able to pull the wall nearly all the way up.

 We started pulling and one of the hoists was binding up because of the angle we were pulling at.